huggingface/transformers/docs/source/en/deepspeed.md

 ### Universal checkpointint

-DeepSpeed [Universal Checkpointing](https://www.deepspeed.ai/tutorials/universal-checkpointing) feature is a powerful tool for saving and loading model checkpoints in a way that is both efficient and flexible, enabling seamless model training continuation and finetuning across different model architectures, different parallelism techniques and training configurations.
+[Universal Checkpointing](https://www.deepspeed.ai/tutorials/universal-checkpointing) is an efficient and flexible feature for saving and loading model checkpoints.
+It enables seamless model training continuation and fine-tuning across different model architectures, parallelism techniques, and training configurations.

 You can resume training with universal checkpoint by setting [`load_universal`](https://www.deepspeed.ai/docs/config-json/#checkpoint-options) to `true` in the config file.